Aphelenchoides ritzemabosi: Hosts and symptoms

 pouchflower, rhododendrons, sages, Siberian wallflower, water peperomia, and zinnias.

 A common symptom of A. ritezmabosi is seen when the nematode is feeding in the foliar tissue.
 Angular lesions are formed, which are chlorotic at first then turn necrotic as the feeding persists.
 A sign that an A. ritzeambosi nematode is feeding in the bud of a plant is brown scars on the bud and surrounding tissue.
 The nematode also produces secretions that have the ability to cause several other symptoms in infested plants including shortening of inter-nodes, creating a bushy appearance, browning and failure of the shoot to grow, as well as distorted leaf formation.

 Disease cycle

-A. ritzemabosi is an endoparasitic nematode, meaning that it feeds on plant tissue from the inside of the cell.
+Aphelenchoides ritzemabosi is an endoparasitic nematode, meaning that it feeds on plant tissue from the inside of the cell.
 Adult nematodes infest the leaves of their host plant by swimming up the outside of the stem in a film of water.
 This can only happen when the relative humidity is very high.